 You will have many allies in your mission to make your school energy efficient.
 One of the most important of these is your school caretaker.
 As well as often being the first in into school in the morning and the last to leave, they are often the only ones in the school who know how to work the boiler, heating and hot water controls.

-Ask your caretaker about how often heating time settings are reviewed at your school.
-Heating needs vary throughout the day - your classrooms will need to be heated up in the morning but often by mid morning, as rooms are filled with warm bodies, heating can be turned off or switched down.
+Set up a meeting with your caretaker and ask them about how often heating time settings are reviewed at your school.
+Heating needs vary throughout the day - your classrooms will need to be heated up in the morning but often by mid-morning, as rooms are filled with warm bodies, heating can be turned off or switched down.
 Time settings should be reviewed every month to check that they are correct.
 Many systems function poorly because someone made a short-term change to the settings and then forgot about it.

 Remember the recommended temperatures for schools are: